carlosivanr/hugo_website/content/guides/anova/2021-05-18-two-way-rm-anova/index.en.markdown

 <!-- } -->
 <!-- </style> -->

-In this guide we will cover how to conduct two-way repeated measures ANOVA with the jmv and rstatix packages.
-Two-way repeated measures ANOVA can be thought of as an extension of the one-way repeated measures designed.
-Instead of one repeated measure there are two.
+In this guide, I cover how to conduct two-way repeated measures ANOVA with two within-subjects factors.

 ### The data set
 For this guide, we will use the data from Chapter 12, Table 1 in the AMCP package.
 In this hypothetical study, 10 subjects are participating in an experiment that tests how visual information can interfere with recognizing letters.
 Each subject performs a letter recognition task in two conditions, noise absent or present.
 Noise refers to visual information that is presented along with either a letter T or I that the subject needs to identify.
 Whithin each condition, visual information was either presented at 0&deg; (directly in front of the participant), at 4&deg; (slightly offset to one side), or at 8&deg; (even more offset to the side).
 Thus, noise and degree represent our repeated measures.
 Finally, the dependent variable in this study is the latency in milliseconds needed to identify the letter.